Sweet & Sour (film): Plot

-Hyuk is hospitalized with Hepatitis B. While the other patients as well as his own parents keep their distance, nurse Da-eun (Chae Soo-bin) ignores them and willingly takes care of him.
+Hyuk is hospitalized with Hepatitis B. While the other patients as well as his own parents keep their distance, nurse Da-eun ignores them and willingly takes care of him.
 As time goes by, Hyuk and Da-eun grow closer with the overworked Da-eun even eating and resting on his hospital bed.

 A few days before Hyuk would be discharged from the hospital, Da-eun appears to be distant.
 The downcast Hyuk returns home.
 But, being unable to forget Da-eun, he manages to find out her phone number and gives her a call.
 She eventually invites him to come over to her house, and he stays the night.
 In the morning Da-eun wakes up to find that Hyuk replaced the broken lamp in her hallway and prepared breakfast for the two of them.
 Touched by the gestures, they share a brief kiss.

 After a while, Da-eun tells Hyuk that she won tickets to Jeju Island for Christmas, and she invites him to join her.
 Da-eun buys them matching shoes, which he happily accepts, hell-bent on losing weight.

-In the next scene we see a slim Hyuk (Jang Ki-yong)) running in the park wearing the same sneakers.
+In the next scene we see a slim Hyuk running in the park wearing the same sneakers.
 A hard working engineer, he is soon told by his superior that he will be dispatched to a big company in Seoul.
 This means that there will be a long commute from Incheon to Seoul and that if he does well he might be granted a permanent position at the firm.
 However, on his first day, he finds out there is another candidate; this means that he would not be guaranteed a permanent position at the end of his contract.
-The other candidate, Bo-yeong (Krystal Jung), turns out to be very competitive, regularly undermining him to make herself look better in the eyes of their superior.
+The other candidate, Bo-yeong, turns out to be very competitive, regularly undermining him to make herself look better in the eyes of their superior.